 35. Create a LinkedIn page to connect to other authors and professionals in the writing world and related industries.
+LinkedIn has increasingly become the most popular professional networking platform.
+Remember that LinkedIn is searchable, so incorporate keywords people might search for on your main page.
+And, post regularly, more is better, but once a week is fine.
 View our LinkedIn page here.